Na-yeon-Kim/Derivation-and-explanation-Oblique-collision-of-a-soft-rubber-disk-with-a-rigid-surface./README.md

 ├── report.tex        # LaTeX source code containing the full derivation and report ├── report.pdf        # Compiled publication-quality project report
-├── result.xlsx       # Experimental data and numerical analysis of the collisions ├── image.png         # Main diagram/schematic illustrating the collision model
-├── video1~4.mp4      # High-speed footage of the soft rubber disk experiments └── video1~4.trk      # Tracker software project files mapping the coordinates and velocities
+├── result.xlsx       # Experimental data and numerical analysis of the collisions ├── image.png         # Screenshot of the Tracker analysis interface (For quick preview) ├── video1~4.mp4      # High-speed footage of the soft rubber disk experiments └── video1~4.trk      # Tracker software project files mapping the coordinates and velocities